 In addition, our staff is currently testing a new theory in the handling of sharks to reduce the metabolic stress response.
-This project includes our Bull and Black Tip Sharks.
 It is possible that by handling the animals regularly, the sharks will have a higher survival rate during transport or relocation.
 The health and safety of our animals is priority number one.

 In order to eliminate the need for animal acquisition from the ocean, our Biology staff practices “captive rearing,” or raising animals in captivity for the purpose of education.
 These animals currently include jellyfish, seahorses, and several species of sharks.
 The practice of “fragging” coral, where new corals are grown from cut pieces, helps to preserve our already endangered coral reefs of the world.
 These efforts are also shared with other aquariums nation-wide, sharing the ability to avoid taking animals from the wild, and promoting conservation of our world’s oceans.